NethServer/nethserver-nut/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_NutUps.rst

 Driver
     The driver to be used for the model of UPS connected.

-USB Connection
-    Select this option if the UPS is connected via USB.

-Serial connection
-    Select this option if the UPS is connected via serial cable to the server.
+Device
+    The physical port where the UPS is connected.
+Inside brackets is displayed the UNIX device name, in case of USB connection the device name is automatically calculated.

 Slave
     This mode should be used if the UPS is not connected